-Best for: volumizing curly hair
+Volumizing curly hair

 6. Teasing Comb

-The teasing comb and teasing brush come in a lot of styles: Some have several rows of different-length teeth, or may even have a medium-thick set of bristles that minimize damage when backcombing or brushing hair from tip to root.
-The best teasing comb to use for body and lift typically has a few prongs at the handle, similar to a hair pick, to aid in sectioning and parting hair.
+The teasing comb and teasing brush come in a lot of styles: Some have several rows of different-length teeth, or may even have a medium-thick set of bristles that minimize damage when backcombing or brushing the hair from tip to root.
+The best teasing comb to use for body and lift typically has a few prongs at the handle.
+It’s similar to a hair pick, to aid in sectioning and parting hair.